knowledge-base:general:remote-access:vdi

 This page covers connecting to a EECS Virtual Desktop Infrastructure (VDI) Windows 10 remote desktops.

-On Microsoft Windows systems, VID connections use the built-in Remote Desktop Connection program.
+On Microsoft Windows systems, VDI connections use the built-in Remote Desktop Connection program.
 Unlike a typical Remote Desktop Connection, you do not open the Remote Desktop Connection app prior to connecting to our VDI.

 On MacOS, download the Microsoft Remote Desktop app from the Apple App Store before attempting to connect to the VDI.